bakshay96/My-Dairy/README.md

 #### 1) Setting up node environment

-    1) navigate to Frontend directory
+    1) navigate to the Frontend directory
     2) use node version 16 or 18.12.1 is recommended
-    3) run command npm install or npm i --legacy-peer-deps it will install all the required Dependencies with no errors.
+    3) run the command npm install or npm i --legacy-peer-deps it will install all the required Dependencies with no errors.

 #### 2) Starting frontend on localhost

-(make sure you are confirming url of server)
+(make sure you are confirming URL of server)

-    npm start /*or*/ npm run start
+    npm dev /*or*/ npm run dev

-#### 3) Making Production ready folder
+#### 3) Making a Production-ready folder

     npm run build